cloudflare/cloudflare-docs/content/fundamentals/get-started/reference/network-ports.md

 - Proxying of [Cloudflare Apps](https://www.cloudflare.com/apps/developer/docs/getting-started)

 By using this WAF rule, Cloudflare will not forward any data on non standard ports.
-This action will virtually close the ports, depiste the ports will still visible using a network tool like Netcat.
+The ports will remain visible using a network tool like Netcat, but Cloudflare will stop the traffic from being forwarded to the origin at the HTTP layer.

 {{<Aside type="note">}}